feature-image

 Imago

-The 2021 draft class had five quarterbacks taken in the first round, but only Trevor Lawrence has secured the franchise quarterback label and a major extension with the team that drafted him, the Jacksonville Jaguars.
+The 2021 draft class had five quarterbacks taken in the first round.
+Of those, only Trevor Lawrence secured the franchise quarterback label with the team that drafted him, the Jacksonville Jaguars.
 The rest, including Zach Wilson, Mac Jones, and Trey Lance, are either viewed as busts or have bounced around as backups.
-Justin Fields is trending towards that group, but his move to the Kansas City Chiefs could change that trajectory because sometimes, it’s not just about the quarterback, it’s about the system.
+Justin Fields is trending towards the latter group.
+But I believe that it’s not just about the quarterback, it’s about the system.

 Watch What’s Trending Now!

-We’ve already seen players like Sam Darnold and Baker Mayfield struggle early in their careers before finding stability in better environments.
-Fields has shown flashes of being a legitimate starter.
-And while it’s unlikely he takes over in Kansas City with Patrick Mahomes healthy, I believe his stint with the Chiefs could be the right place to reset his career.
+Take, for example, players like Sam Darnold (New York, Carolina) and Baker Mayfield (Cleveland Browns).
+They struggled early in their careers before finding stability because they found better environments.
+Fields has shown flashes of being a legitimate starter, but has remained on unfavorable rosters.
+Until now.
+It’s unlikely he takes over in Kansas City with Patrick Mahomes healthy, but I believe his stint with the Chiefs could be the right place to reset his career.

 ADVERTISEMENT